 - Crush 6 ounces (170 g) baked chocolate chip cookies.
 You can put them in a zippered plastic bag and flatten with a rolling pin.
 It’s easier to use a food processor and process until mixture resembles coarse meal.
 Add 3 ounces (85 g) cream cheese and process or mix until the mixture holds together.
 Expect the mixture to be dark in color.

 - If you have them, put on plastic gloves and form cookie mixture into 1-inch balls.
 I like to use a small ice cream dipper to get uniformity.
 Place on a cookie sheet covered with wax paper or a silicone baking sheet.
 Refrigerate.

-- Place chips and shortening into microwave-safe bowl and microwave for 1 minute, stirring to melt.
+- Place 1 cup (180 g) semi-sweet chocolate chips and 1 tablespoon (12 g) vegetable shortening into a microwave-safe bowl and microwave for 1 minute, stirring to melt.
 Add time in very small increments to finish melting if necessary.